yinwang0/pysonar2/README.md

 (the situation may change soon).
 So you need to download Jython's source code and compile PySonar2 with it.

+In install it just run

+    ./installer.sh

+It should tell you what's going on what to do.
+If it doesn't work, look at the rest of the steps, otherwise you are done.

 1. Download Jython